Mother comforting their child who is sad from toxic positivity

 • Happiness is a choice.
 You can manage some aspects of your happiness, but everyone experiences emotions differently.
 Happiness isn’t always a choice when you have a mental illness such as depression or coping with grief after a traumatic loss.

 • Positive vibes only.
-People using toxic positivity may ask you to surrender all your negative thoughts and only be positive for their benefit.
 Your positive and negative feelings are equally important.
 Your emotions help you understand your needs, safety and desires.

 • You’ll get back on your feet soon.
 Experiencing a layoff or financial stress can trigger anxiety and crush self-esteem.
 If you offer someone reassurance for a brighter future, don’t forget to acknowledge the present challenge and validate their emotions.